Written by Ada’s Medical Knowledge Team

-- Bathe the infant no more than twice a day to stop the skin drying out.
+- Bathing the infant no more than twice a day to stop the skin drying out.

-- Avoid baby powders as they can aggravate the inflammation.
+- Avoiding baby powders as they can aggravate the inflammation.

-- Ensure that the diaper is not too tight.
+- Ensuring that the diaper is not too tight.

-- Try a different brand of diaper to see if it might help.
+- Trying a different brand of diaper to see if it might help.

-- Use fragrance-free, hypoallergenic detergents and softeners when washing cloth diapers and baby clothing.
+- Using fragrance-free, hypoallergenic detergents and softeners when washing cloth diapers and baby clothing.

-- Introduce new foods slowly to see whether there is a connection.
+- Introducing new foods slowly to see whether there is a connection.
+7

-- If a food item seems to be problematic, remove it from the baby’s diet for a few days and reintroduce it slowly, checking for a reaction.
+- If a food item seems to be problematic, removing it from the baby’s diet for a few days and reintroducing it slowly, checking for a reaction.

 If the rash is severe, persists or worsens despite the above interventions, it is advisable to consult a pharmacist or doctor.
 If there are any signs of pus, bleeding or fever, medical care should be sought immediately.